There are 50+ unregulated pregnancy centers in wisconsin

 direct action

-Reproductive Justice Action Milwaukee (RJAM)’s campaign called “CPCs Out of MKE” is combatting these attacks on our community.
-Our goal is to bring attention and educate community members on CPCs and the harm they cause to reproductive health.
+Reproductive Justice Action Milwaukee’s (RJAM) campaign called “CPCs Out of MKE” is combatting these attacks on our community.
+Our goal is to bring attention and educate community members on unregulated pregancy centers and the harm they cause to reproductive health.
 For more information, join RJAM.

 Public Outreach Education Kit

-The first step in fighting fake clinics is to educate our friends and family.
+The first step in fighting CPCs is to educate our friends and family.
 Below are some downloadable links to flyers and infographics for print:

 “Preconceived” (2024)